Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Linear Systems with External Positivity for Costate Dynamics

 \subsection{Introduction and General Results}

-Some physical constraints do not satisfy $\partial s/ \partial x \leqslant 0 $ in \eqref{eq:PathMono}.
+Some physical constraints do not satisfy the condition $\partial s/ \partial x \leqslant 0 $ in \eqref{eq:PathMono}.
 An effort is made in \cite{taghavian2023selector} to address this limitation; however, their result is limited to linear constraints.
 Moreover, instead of requiring $\lambda>0$, $\lambda^\top(t)g$ can remain positive even if some elements of $\lambda(t)$ become negative.
-This phenomenon is related to the problem of external positivity: \begin{prob}[External positivity] For a time-varying dynamical system
+We establish a novel connection between this phenomenon and the problem of external positivity: \begin{prob}[External positivity] For a time-varying dynamical system

 under what conditions is $y(t) > 0$ for a.e. $t$? \end{prob}

 The system \eqref{eq:external} with a positive output $y$ is often said to be \textit{externally positive} \cite{drummond2023externally}.
 In this work, the dynamical system \eqref{eq:external} arises from the costate equation \eqref{PMP:costate}, and the switching function $\lambda^\top g$ in \eqref{eq:No Swiching} is the output.
 Problem~\ref{prob:Costate} is itself a complex and open research topic \cite{drummond2023externally,weller2023external}, where the results are often necessary conditions or sufficient conditions limited to special settings.
 Moreover, the existing results mainly focus on time-invariant systems.
 Therefore, we focus on simpler costate equations, arising from the optimal control problem of linear systems with $l\equiv 0$.
 The goal is to establish $\lambda^\top(t) g^\star[t]>0$ by restricting the costate dynamics.